OliverCadman/nubiyan_twist_ci_ms1/TESTING.md

 With this, the home page acts as the central hub of the website, from where the casual user’s attention could be re-directed to other parts of the website on impulse.

-### Testing User Stories from UX Section of README.md
+### Testing User Stories from UX Section of README

 1. As a new visitor, I want to navigate through the website easily, so I can find what I need with efficiency.
    1. With a fixed navbar displayed on all pages, users on all screen sizes are always able to view the navigation and navigate around the website with minimum effort.